-While freelancing seems like the perfect form of employment, it does come with its own dark sides.
+While freelancing seems like the perfect form of employment, it does come with its dark sides.
 With the rising number of freelancers, it has become a demand-influenced market.
 That means, they must struggle harder than employees who look for traditional jobs to find work.

 Some companies are capitalizing on this vortex and offer companies a unified platform to hire freelancers from.
-While this provides both freelancers and companies a chance to build a mutually beneficial relationship, it creates a price-war instead of a hunt for talent.
+While this provides both freelancers and companies with a chance to build a mutually beneficial relationship, it creates a price-war instead of a hunt for talent.
 Businesses look for ways to cut costs; the person that offers them the services they need at the cheapest rates is the one who would be hired.

 That is when the freelancing market has split into two: price-differentiated market and talent-differentiated market.
 There are some services that any run-of-the-mill freelancer can’t provide.
-So if you hone your skill finely, you have a chance to earn more money than 70% of the workers, with a median rate of $28 per hour in the US.
-In the talent-differentiated market, at least, the scales are tipped a little in favor of the freelancers.
+So if you hone your skill, finely, you have a chance to earn more money than 70% of the workers, with a median rate of $28 per hour in the US.
+In the talent-differentiated market, at least, the scales are tipped a little in favour of the freelancers.

-When you’re starting off, most guides, career gurus, and magazines will tell you that if you get a gig that pays you $1 a word, you’ll be able to earn a 6-figure income per year.
+When you’re starting, most guides, career gurus, and magazines will tell you that if you get a gig that pays you $1 a word, you’ll be able to earn a 6-figure income per year.
 But no matter what your experience, the volume of work remains constant.
 Projects that pay such a high rate for each piece that you’ve written are hard to come by.
 Even when they do, ensuring that your query letter is the one that clinches the deal is going to be a tough task.

 There are some things that you can do to increase that number at the bottom of your bank statement.
 While many of these work like magic, others require you to exercise the 3P’s of professional growth — patience, perseverance, and practice.
 For now, here are some ways that help you get more income from your freelancing business.

-1) Negotiate Upfront:
+1) Negotiate Upfront